aligator/OSRailwayTrain/README.md

 - /lights/head
   This enables the white head lights.
 Just pass 1 to enable and 0 to disable the lights.
   They are always automatically adapted to match the driving direction.
+- /status
+  If it is set to 1 the train is alive.
+Else it is disconnected.

+# How to install

+(To be written...)

 # Future

 I have the following ideas for possible improvements and features:

-- Create a control-server with web-ui to control several trains at once.
-- Create a raspi-image with the server software and a mosquitto server pre-installed.
+- Create a raspi-image with the server software [OSRailway Control](https://github.com/aligator/OSRailwayControl) and a mosquitto server pre-installed.